Panasonic GH4 vs Sony A6500

 Studio photographers will appreciate that the Panasonic GH4 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH4 and the A6500 have been discontinued, but can regularly be found used on eBay.
+Both the GH4 and the A6500 have been discontinued, but can regularly be found used on ebay.
 The GH4 was replaced by the Panasonic GH5, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH4 Manual (free pdf) or the online Sony A6500 Manual.
+Further information on the features and operation of the GH4 and A6500 can be found, respectively, in the Panasonic GH4 Manual (free pdf) or the online Sony A6500 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic GH4 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.